polterguy/phosphorusfive/README.md

 Phosphorus Five is free and open source software, and licensed under the terms of the Gnu Public License, version 3, in addition to that commercially license are available for a fee.
 Read more about our Quid Pro Quo license terms at [my website](https://gaiasoul.com/license/).
+But basically, to make a long story short, you will have to acquire the right to create closed source applications, by [purchasing a license](https://gaiasoul.com/license/).
+If you only want to create open source applications, and/or plugins, this is not relevant, and you can simply use the Open Source version.

 ## More information